 Standing Orders, Scheme of Delegations, Financial Regulations, Contract Standing Orders and other procedures describe how the Authority operates and how decisions are made to ensure that these are efficient, transparent and accountable to local people.
-All these key policies were kept under review during the year and amendments made as and when necessary.
-A full review of the above documents will take place during the autumn of 2019.
+All these key policies were kept under review during the year and amendments made as and when necessary (for example following the pandemic outbreak).
+A full review of all the above documents took place during the autumn of 2019 and the amended drafts were submitted firstly to the Standards Committee in October 2019 and then to the Planning and Resources, Audit and Performance Committees in March 2020.

-Meetings of the Authority are held in public (save for individual items of a sensitive nature properly considered in confidential session).
-Agendas and minutes of meetings are available for inspection by the public both at the Authority's offices and via the Authority's website and members of the public may ask questions and make representations on relevant matters at meetings.
+Meetings of the Authority are held in public, save for individual items of a sensitive nature properly considered in confidential session.
+Agendas and minutes of meetings are available for inspection by the public both at the Authority's offices (other than in March 2020) and via the Authority's website and members of the public may ask questions and make representations on relevant matters at meetings.
 Each of the committees has distinct terms of reference, with each having a periodic review.
-Member attendance for the Authority and Committee meetings during the year was 82% (meeting the target of 82% for 2018/19).
+Member attendance for the Authority and Committee meetings during the year was 76% (slightly below the target of 82% for 2019/20).

-The roles and responsibilities of the Members and Officers are further defined in Member/Officer job descriptions and there is a Local Protocol for Member and Officer Relations.
-The roles of Chief Executive, Monitoring Officer and Chief Finance Officer are filled, with each Officer understanding their respective responsibilities.
+The roles and responsibilities of the Members and Officers are further defined in Member/Officer job descriptions and there is a Local Protocol for Member and Officer Relations - we are currently awaiting the official government response to the Landscapes Review which further considered governance structures within National Park Authorities.
+The roles of Chief Executive, Monitoring Officer and Chief Finance Officer are filled, with each officer fully understanding their respective responsibilities.